MyCoRe-Org/mir/README.md

 mounted volumes to `mcr` and the container will start without errors.

 ## `mir-solr` Docker-Container
-The docker container creates the required solr cores if they do not exist.
+The docker container starts solr in cloud mode.
+It preconfigures the users with the environment variables (see table above).

 ### Mount Points